santbob/pirple-master-class/assignment2/README.md

    3. `STRIPE_API_SECRET_KEY` - the secret key for using stripe api ex. sk_test_34343493943984
 4. once the environment variable are set, run `node .`

+## How to Test a Order flow.

+Follow the steps below to create an order, api requests details are in the section below.

+1. Create an user using `User Create` api call
+2. Create a token using `Token Create` api call by using same email and password used to create the user.
+3. Use the token generated and email used in step 2 in the `Menu Read` call to see the list of options possible with the menu
+4. Update the user carts by using the `Cart create/update` api call by configuring the items array appropriately.
+5. Use the `Order Create` api to make payment and get the email confirmation.
+6. Check the `User Read` or `Cart Read` api to verify if the cart is cleared.

 ## API Requests